-This year, in partnership with the British Council the University of Warwick is proud to announce five fully funded scholarships for female students from South Asia interested in pursuing master’s studies in the field of Climate Change.
+This year, in partnership with the British Council the University of Warwick is proud to announce five fully funded scholarships for female students from Brazil and Mexico interested in pursuing master’s studies in a range of subject areas.

 Each of these scholarships covers full tuition fees, monthly stipends, a return economy class ticket and other study-related costs such as IELTS exam fee, visa application and NHS surcharge.

 Eligibility and selection of scholars: